kleiton0x00/Advanced-SQL-Injection-Cheatsheet/Error Based SQLi/README.md

-# Error based SQL Injection Cheatsheet
+# MySQL Error based SQL Injection Cheatsheet

 This is probably the easiest vulnerability along the SQL Injection attack.
 An attacker can enumerate and dump the MySQL database by using the SQL error messages to his advantage.